DrChristophFH/ttd/docs/contribution.md

 ## Coding Style

+The coding style is based on the [C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions) with some modifications, and applies to all C# source files.
+Stuff that is not explicitly mentioned below should be followed as per the Microsoft guidelines.

+The following are the coding conventions:

 1. File Naming
    1. Use PascalCase for file names.
    2. The file name should be the same as the class name.